DolphinWorld/udacitySelfDrivingCourse/P2/writeup.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale so that the training model can detect the same sign with different color.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]
+![alt text][image3]

 As a last step, I normalized the image data because ...